Narrow Down your choices

 Formal and neat

-- Japanese Box – Lovely light green, oval shaped foliage.
+- Japanese Box – Classic Hedging Plant – Lovely light green, oval shaped foliage.
 Ties in with many landscape styles.
+Slower growing means you can keep this hedge under your control.
+The lime green colour looks great and contrasts beautifully with darker green foliage.

-- African Box – Quick to grow with small, tight knit foliage.
+- African Box – Classic Hedging Plant – Quick to grow with small, tight knit foliage.
 Perfect to use for topiary shapes – you can clip into a swan or an elephant or whatever your creative self wishes.

-- English Box– Very robust, deep emerald green colour.
+- English Box– Classic Hedging Plant -Very robust, deep emerald green colour.
 Tolerates many soil types.
 Likes full sun and can grow in the shade.
 Good to use if you want a hedge that is both in the sun and shade.

 - Port Wine Magnolia – this shrub can grow 2-3m tall, but can be kept at around 1m quite nicely as it’s not the fastest of growers.
 Regular pruning encourages a dense habit and more flowers.
 The flowers produce the most divine scent, especially after a warm day.
 They flower mid stem not on terminals so you can cut and trim away without removing the beautifully fragrant bud like flowers